-2012 Planning: Again, KB1LDM, KB1POR and N7FMH, Fred are planning on going to MT Washington to man up forthe Golden Packet and Operation ON-Target experiment on Saturday 21 July.
+2012 Planning: Again, KB1LDM, KB1POR and N7FMH, Fred planned on going to MT Washington to man up forthe Golden Packet and Operation ON-Target experiment on Saturday 21 July.

 2011 Success: Fred, N7FMH was planning the treck, but couldn't make it.
 So AA1WI, Brian volunteered to change his plans from Sugarloaf to Mt Washington.
 Best we can tell he had a D710 (because we saw it in a photo).
 Apparently the RFI and intermod was so high up there, that he was unable to make any maaningful contact on 445.925 coordination frequency.
 Further compounding the problem was that there was no NewHempshire relay this year.
 This meant that we had to hope that the link from Grelyock to Mt Washington could be made in one hop.
 See the RF link to Greylock and the RF link to Katahdin.
 Anyway, Brian set up MTWASH-13 and was seen at least as far as the GD-hill (non working digi) station and also on KATAHDIN.
 See his 2011 report.